inspire-group/routing-aware-dns/README.md

 # routing-aware-dns
-A program to resolve DNS based on BGP route age.
+A program to resolve DNS and compute IP addresses vulnerable to BGP attacks.